Module 2

 Track 2

-• The user has confirmed that the form does apply to them.
+• The user has confirmed that the service applies to their situation.

-• The user is sent to the data collecting pages.
+• The user should be directed to the data collection pages.

 Useful documentation